 Engagement with other initiatives and conservation frameworks

-NOTING the concern of many other MEAs and international conservation initiatives, including those listed in Annex 3, regarding the conservation and wise-use of inter-tidal wetlands, and AWARE of the scope and benefits of closer collaboration on this cross-cutting issue of mutual concern within multiple mandates;
+NOTING the [interest] [concern] of many other MEAs and international conservation initiatives, [including those listed in Annex 3], regarding the conservation and wise-use of inter-tidal wetlands, and AWARE of the [scope and] benefits of closer collaboration on this cross-cutting issue of mutual [interest] [concern] within multiple [entities’] mandates;

-WELCOMING the Arctic Council’s Arctic Migratory Bird Initiative (AMBI), established in 2015, which prioritises support from Arctic Council member and observer countries for intertidal wetland conservation for key arctic breeding waterbirds along the world’s flyways;
+WELCOMING the Arctic Council’s Arctic Migratory Bird Initiative (AMBI), established in 2015, [to] which [Ramsar can make contribution through its Parties’ conservation of intertidal wetlands, which are vital to] [prioritises support from Arctic Council member and observer countries for intertidal wetland conservation for key] arctic breeding waterbirds along the world’s flyways;

+[NOTING the conservation work by the partners of the Western Hemisphere Shorebird Reserve Network (WHRSN) to conserve critical intertidal habitats for shorebirds throughout the Americas;]

+[ACKNOWLEDGING the development of the Atlantic Flyway Shorebird Initiative Business Plan, and the Pacific Americas Shorebird Conservation Strategy which prioritize strategies and actions for the conservation of key intertidal habitats in the West Atlantic and East Pacific flyways;]

 Profile and changing attitudes to coastal wetlands (public engagement)

-29. NOTING that there can be very low levels of public appreciation of the values and services provided by inter-tidal and associated wetlands, YET AWARE of many successful initiatives that have engaged civil society, and have built effective and strong support from civil society for the conservation, restoration and wise-use of these habitats;
+[29.]
+[31.]
+NOTING that there can be very low levels of public appreciation of the values and services provided by inter-tidal and associated wetlands, YET AWARE of many successful initiatives that have engaged civil society, and have built effective and strong support from civil society for the conservation, restoration and wise-use of these habitats;

 THE CONFERENCE OF THE CONTRACTING PARTIES